‘Teen Mom 2’: Pregnant Kailyn Lowry Involved In Sex Tape Scandal?

 Meanwhile, Kailyn Lowry’s ex-husband, Javi Marroquin, has also moved on from their marriage.
 The Teen Mom 2 dad has dated a couple of women since his split with Kail.
 Most recently, Javi confirmed he was in a relationship with fellow MTV star Madison Channing Walls, who starred on Real World: Skeletons.
 However, the couple only dated for two weeks before calling it quits.
 Javi revealed he believed he and Madison were better off as just friends.

 Javi has also stated that he’s working on a book about his life, which will also detail his side of the story about being on Teen Mom 2 and his marriage to Kailyn.
-However, despite their rocky history, it looks like the former couple are on better terms now.
-The reality star also recently weighed in on his relationship with Kailyn Lowry post divorce.
+However, despite their rocky history, it looks like the former couple is on better terms now.
+The reality star also recently weighed in on his relationship with Kailyn Lowry post-divorce.
 Marroquin says that despite their past issues, he and Lowry are in a “good place,” and that only wants good things for his ex-wife and her new little bundle of joy.

 “I’m happy for Kail.
 I wish her nothing but the best and health and wellness and all of that stuff, you know?
 I’m here for her.
 We actually are in a good place, and I just want health for her and the baby.”